-The life protection and personal accident businesses have higher new business margins, mainly due to the value from the projected release of prudent mortality and morbidity margins from the statutory reserves.
-This is supported by the favourable experience over the years.
+The life protection and personal accident businesses have higher new business margins, compared to the pensions mainly due to the value from the projected release of prudent mortality and morbidity margins from the statutory reserves.
+This is supported by the favourable experience over the years which AvivaSA decided to allow in the long-term assumptions.